Exhibitor Rules & Regulations

 Booth Share

 The Exhibitor may request one or more Booth Shares if Exhibitor has rented a Booth Space of 200 square feet or larger.
 The primary contracted exhibitor must hold enough space to allow each company to be represented in a booth space of at least 100 square feet per company.
-Booth Shares may be requested by submitting a Booth Share application and paying in full the listed fee for each Booth Share request.
+Booth Shares may be requested by submitting a Booth Share application and paying in full the listed fee for each request.
 Booth Shares must be approved by the primary contracted exhibitor.
-Booth shares will only be approved by WEF if the companies submitted are legally related to the primary exhibiting company and must have a parent or child relationship with the primary exhibitor.
+Shares will only be approved by WEF if the companies submitted are legally related to the primary exhibiting company and must have a parent or child relationship with the primary exhibitor.
 Only primary exhibiting companies are awarded priority points for their exhibiting participation.
 Booth share companies are not awarded priority points for their exhibiting participation.

 Return to Top | Return to Exhibiting Information Home